 - 1. Require hosts to complete and submit an application form - 2.
 Conduct an on-site inspection of the homestay dwelling and interview the head of household.
 See D4b. - 3.
-Ensure that Criminal Record Checks (CRCs) have been submitted.
-In a new family, the head of household and all other persons 18 years of age and older who usually reside in the homestay, are required to complete and submit the "Homestay Resident Suitability Declaration" and apply for a Criminal Record Check within seven days.
+Ensure that Criminal Record Checks (CRCs) have been received before students are placed in the home.